-Shelton Capital Management is a registered investment advisor (RIA) that serves a variety of clients from individuals to institutional entities such as large businesses and charitable organizations.
-Formed in the 1980s, the firm currently oversees more than $2 billion in assets under management (AUM).
+Shelton Capital Management says it distinguishes itself by identifying high-quality assets both in the market and the workplace.
+Shelton is a registered investment advisor (RIA) that serves a variety of clients from individuals to institutional entities such as large businesses and charitable organizations.

 Shelton Capital Management Background

 Shelton Capital Management first kicked off operations in 1985.
 It formed as a limited partnership (LP) under Claifornia law.
 However, its main base of business is in Denver, Colorado.
 It’s owned by RFS Inc., which in turn is owned by a family trust.
 Stephen C. Rogers serves as the firm’s current CEO and co-trustee to the family trust.